Grade Grievances or Academic Integrity Violation Appeals

 Any letters or documentation associated with the complaint will be kept in a folder marked “Formal Complaints CAS” for a period of five years.

-Public Comments or Complaints Against CAS Programs Regarding Regional, NEASC Accreditation
+Public Comments or Complaints Against CAS Programs Regarding Regional NECHE Accreditation

 Public Comments or Complaints Against CAS Programs Regarding Connecticut Office of Higher Education Accreditation

 The Connecticut Office of Higher Education is responsible for quality review of independent colleges located in Connecticut.
-If you believe that the University or Welch College of Business Program has not fulfilled its promises, you may file a complaint with the Office of Higher Education:
+If you believe that the University or the College of Arts & Sciences Program has not fulfilled its promises, you may file a complaint with the Office of Higher Education: